syncfusion-content/xamarin-docs/Xamarin/Picker/dealingwithcolumns.md

 ## Multi Column SelectedIndex

-Picker allows users to set selected index for particular column of picker or all columns of picker.To achievethis we need to set collection as Selected Index like below.
+Picker allows users to set selected index for particular column of picker or all columns of picker.To achieve this we need to set collection as Selected Index like below.

 {% tabs %}